Yaxit/yaxit.github.io/content/posts/0001_tinyssimoradar/index.md

 ### Radars, old friends
 There are in fact sooo many types of radars that it would take a full lecture to cover them all.
-However, the methods used in this work are not really very radar-specific, hence it is enought to have a very broad idea of the working principles.
+However, the methods used in this work are not really very radar-specific, hence it is enough to have a very broad idea of the working principles.
 If you feel like crawling deeper in the rabbit hole, check out [this website](https://www.radartutorial.eu/index.en.html).
-For the others, it is enought to understand that we used a specific class of radar called Frequency Modulated Continuous Wave (FMCW), which allow us to measure at the same time distance and velocity of a moving object.
+For the others, it is enough to understand that we used a specific class of radar called Frequency Modulated Continuous Wave (FMCW), which allows us to measure at the same time distance and velocity of a moving object.
 This dual capability makes FMCW radars particularly effective for precise gesture recognition, as they can capture the movement of the hand with relative precision.
 With the dark powers of the *Fourier Transform* we can then transform the rather messy and confusing radar signal into a more meaningful (and rather artistic!) *Range-Doppler Map*, as seen the the figure below.

 ![Scenario 1: Across columns](images/frame_doppler.svg)